What is branded content exactly and what is the deal with it? Well, read on to find out…

 Direct interaction with your consumers and followers can be the way to go to optimise engagement and generate trust in your brand.

-It doesn’t really matter if you organise in-person or online events (the latter have increased exponentially in number during COVID), and hosting a webinar maximizes audience attendance.
+It doesn’t really matter if you organise in-person or online events (the latter have increased exponentially in number during COVID), hosting a webinar maximizes audience attendance.

-What matters is showing your audience that you are always ready to give them what they want or teach them something new and relevant to your brand.
+What matters is showing your audience that you are always ready to teach them something new and relevant to your brand.

 At Klint we are often organizing events – check out our LinkedIn page to keep up to date on our webinar calendar.